Sunday, January 15, 2017

 We heard our little one’s heartbeat for the first time on April 18th and all of my prenatal appointments following this one went well.
 I was required to see another physician before 28 weeks gestation and in the last 6 weeks of my pregnancy, and the doctor confirmed that I was still low-risk and a good candidate for an out of hospital birth at both of these appointments.

-Around 7:00 on October 31st, we dressed up as nerds with Brantley, a 34 weeks pregnant Kate, and Logan to get free chicken from Chick-fil-A on Cherry Road.
+Around 7:00 the night before J was born, we dressed up as nerds with Brantley, a 34 weeks pregnant Kate, and their oldest kiddo to get free chicken from Chick-fil-A on Cherry Road.
 I wasn’t sure what was happening as mild contractions started.
 When the guys went to get our beverages refreshed (you like that Chick-fil-A lingo), I told Kate that I felt like I was having cramps.
 I was a little nervous when Kate informed me that those were probably contractions.
 That’s right, my contractions started in the back left booth by the bathrooms if you were curious about where we were sitting.
 An additional nugget (haha) of information, when we told the guys, Brantley said something to the effect of, “Well that explains the uncomfortable look you had on your face.”
 Apparently I made some sort of face that communicated discomfort during the few contractions I had there in the back booth.

 Around 9:30, Damaris couldn’t detect the baby’s heartbeat.
 I tried changing positions, but we still couldn’t hear the heartbeat.
-Damaris cut an episiotomy and at 9:45 Joshua was born.
-The room felt frozen as I waited for Stephen to tell me our baby was fine and announce the gender.
+Damaris cut an episiotomy and at 9:45 J was born.
+The room felt frozen as I waited for Stephen to tell me our baby was fine.
 Instead, Stephen had his head buried behind mine, trying to force back the tears that threatened to fall as he thought the worst.
-The silence stretched on until I asked, “What do we have?”
-Kate quietly breathed out, “It’s a boy.”
-We had a healthy baby boy.
+The silence stretched on until Kate let me know the baby was okay.
 I was relieved but exhausted.

 Damaris called another midwife who determined the tear would require stitches instead of simply using surgical glue.
 Two doctors who work closely with the midwives were called, but one was out of town for the weekend and the other didn’t answer.
 The episiotomy resulted in a third degree tear, but since I wasn’t hemorrhaging, we decided to drive ourselves to a hospital in Charlotte for my stitches.
 With Kate accompanying us and our new baby in tow, we arrived to the hospital about 1:00.
 We were in the hospital from around 1:00 Saturday afternoon to 5:00 Monday evening.